mschemmel/genfuncR/README.md

 Each function should do three things at its core:
 -   easy to use (data.frame or string/vector as input - no fancy objects)
 -   lightweight
--   no dependencies other than base R
+-   no dependencies - plain base R

 ## geneset
 ```r